A thumbnail image for How to Clean a Hot Tub Filter.

 • Monthly Soak: For a more thorough clean, perform the vinegar soak as described earlier every 4-6 weeks.

-• Deep Clean: Consider a more intensive cleaning process every three months or so.
+• Deep Clean: Consider a more intensive cleaning process every three months.
 You can use a pressure washer (in a gentle setting) to blast away stubborn dirt after the vinegar soak and rinse.

 Leave a Reply